primer/css/MIGRATING.md

 If you've installed Primer CSS with something _other than_ npm, or you don't know how it was installed, consult the documentation for your setup first, then [let us know][help] if you still can't figure it out.

 ## Fonts
 The marketing-specific font files published in the [`fonts` directory](https://unpkg.com/primer-marketing-support@2.0.0/fonts/) of `primer-marketing-support@2.0.0` are published in the `fonts` directory of `@primer/css`.
-If you use these fonts, you'll need to do two things to migrate:
+If you use these fonts, you'll need to do the following:

 1. Update any scripts that copy the `.woff` font files from `node_modules/primer-marketing-support/fonts` into your application to look for them in `node_modules/@primer/css/fonts`.
 1. Update any webpack (or other bundler) resolution rules that look for fonts in `primer-marketing-support/fonts` to look for them in `@primer/css/fonts`.